akc8012/corona-coaster/README.md

 4. `yarn install`
 5. `yarn start`
 6. Open `localhost:1234` in your favorite web browser
 7. Keep it crispy.
-Your saved changes are automatically applied!
+Your saved changes are applied automatically!